-- A non-refundable capital improvement charge is deducted from the Basic meal account at the beginning of each academic year in the amount of $135 for Group A and $90 for Group B.
+- A non-refundable capital improvement charge is deducted from the Basic meal account at the beginning of each academic year in the amount of $175 for both Group A and Group B meal plans.

 - The Basic meal account consists of an overhead portion to cover the costs of operating the residence dining halls.
 The non-refundable, non-prorated overhead portion of 50% of your Basic meal account will automatically be set aside at the beginning of the school year; however, with every food purchase made with your Basic account at Hospitality Services locations a 50% discount will be applied in order for you to receive the full value of your meal plan.

 - Basic and Flex portions of the Residence Meal Plans are non-taxable, under the condition that a minimum number of meals is provided.
 Accordingly, in order to maintain that tax exempt status, the Basic account is mandatory and non-refundable under McMaster University Residence Meal Plan Policy (except on a prorated basis upon withdrawal from residence, subject to a withdrawal fee of $50).
 Any unused Basic meal account funds, not including the pre-paid overhead, will be carried forward to the next academic year.
 Carried-over funds remain non-taxable and will expire at the end of enrollment at McMaster University.

 - Any student found guilty of fraudulent use of a Mac Express account, removal of any product from food facilities without payment, consumption of food prior to payment, will be issued a $25 misuse fine.

 Two types of meal plans exist.
 Group A Meal Plans are available to all residences.
 Group B Meal Plans are only available for the apartment style residences (Bates and Mary E Keyes).